DaltonSW/stylish/docs/README.md

 ## Shoutouts

+- [Jess](https://jessicakasper.com) for the great banner!
 - [Vivid](https://github.com/sharkdp/vivid) for being a great program and a great reference
 - [Catppuccin](https://github.com/catppuccin) for having pretty palettes
 - [CharmBracelet](https://github.com/charmbracelet) for the amazing modules for style, form, and function

 ## Contributions

 Contributions are very welcome!
 I'd love for y'all to contribute themes you develop as well as expanding on the defaults to make them more reasonable.
-Check out the [CONTRIBUTING](.github/CONTRIBUTING.md) file for specifics.
+Check out the [CONTRIBUTING](./CONTRIBUTING.md) file for specifics.

 ## License

 Copyright 2025 - Dalton Williams
-Check [LICENSE](.github/LICENSE.md) in repo for full details
+Check [LICENSE](./LICENSE.md) in repo for full details